ravi-kumar-1010/git-tutorial/README.md

 # This is just a simple Git Tutorial
-Hi There , I am checking out this fantastic Awesome Tutorial.
+Hi There , I am checking out this cool Tutorial.